aaf2017/aaf2017.github.io/README.md

 https://github.com/aaf2017/anna-fateeva.balletstudio.github.io

 USER STORIES:

 USER A
 As a user, who is searching for a place to take classical ballet classes, I want to be able to clearly understand what kind of ballet teaching technique is used and what type of classes are offered, so I can decide if this place is a good fit for me.

 USER B

-USER A

-As a user, who is searching for a place to take classical ballet classes, I want to be able to clearly understand what kind of ballet teaching technique is used and what type of classes are offered, so I can decide if this place is a good fit for me.

-USER B
+USER C

+CREDITS and ATTRIBUTES:

 NAVBAR COLOR CHANGE ON SCROLL
 https://stackoverflow.com/questions/46636344/navbar-to-change-colour-on-scroll-bootstrap-4;

-TEXT DIVIDER
+TEXT DIVIDER SVG
 Ornament vector created by freepik - www.freepik.com

+POINTE SHOES SVG

-SLIDER is INSPIRED by The Mute Dev : https://www.youtube.com/watch?v=3Z780EOzIQs
+SLIDER is INSPIRED by The Mute Dev
+https://www.youtube.com/watch?v=3Z780EOzIQs

 IMAGES